kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Conslidate all prompts into a single file to allow for removing duplicates and may even localisation
 * TODO Add scroll down indicator to menu code
 * TODO Cant use special chars in quoted strings???
 Why?
 Emit works for the char code.
-* TODO Saved setting to enable/disable auto start
-* TODO Saved setting to select words to auto load from storage
 * TODO add ram test to the diags
 * TODO Alt T is duplicated }.
 Free to reuse
 * TODO Alt H is duplicated |.
 Free to reuse